daniel-agblevor/Chat/docs/frontend_development.md

     -   Primary, secondary, and tertiary buttons were refined for color, contrast, and consistency across both light and dark modes.
 -   **Theme Completion:** The light mode was made more cohesive by adding styles for the animated background blobs and scrollbars.
 -   **Mobile Layout Fixes:** Corrected layout issues on mobile to ensure all views render correctly and content is scrollable.
+-   **Password Confirmation:** Added a "Confirm Password" field to the registration modal to ensure users enter their password correctly.

 ---